ahmabboud/difussion_bootcamp/README.md

 poetry env use [name of your python] #python3.9 source $(poetry env info --path)/bin/activate poetry install --with "synthcity, tabsyn, clavaddpm, csdi, tsdiff"
+# If your system is not compatible with pykeops, you can uninstall it using the following command
+pip uninstall pykeops
-# Install the kernel for jupyter (only need to do it once for jupyter notebook kernel)
+# Install the kernel for jupyter (only need to do it once)
 ipython kernel install --user --name=diffusion_models
 ```
 3. Begin with each topic in the `reference_implementations/` directory, as guided by the README files.